 There have also been concerns about the number of trees dying in California’s state parks.
 In February 2019, state officials reported that more than 18 million trees had died in 2018, mostly from dehydration and beetle infestation.
 The current drought and last year’s wildfires didn’t help matters.

-The state launched a program last year to clear brush as well as use strategic logging and prescribed fires to thin out 1 million acres of forests by 2025.
+The state launched a program in 2020 to clear brush as well as use strategic logging and prescribed fires to thin out 1 million acres of forests by 2025.

 Eureka is the most populous coastal town between San Francisco and Portland, Oregon.
 It’s also the westernmost town with more than 25,000 people in the contiguous United States.
 In addition, the community is the regional center for government, arts, trade and healthcare for the North Coast region.